turingschool/career-development-curriculum-site/module_three/Mod 3_week1.md

 Module 3 Week 1

 ## Overview
-The intro to mod 3 provices an overview of what you work on this module.
-This session takes place live on Zoom, followed by video microlectures.
+The intro to mod 3 provides an overview of what you work on this module.
+This session takes place live on Zoom, followed by video microlectures and async actitivies that will help you generate an ATS Friendly resume and build a portfolio to showcase your technical projects.

 ### Learning Goals